fchamroukhi/StMoE/README.md

 STMoE

-A R toolbox for modeling, sampling, inference, and clustering heteregenous data with the Skew-t Mixture-of-Experts (STMoE) model.
+A R toolbox for modelling, sampling, inference, and clustering heterogeneous data with the Skew-t Mixture-of-Experts (STMoE) model.

 The code can be run on simulated data
 ```